JPSieg/MeltR/Manual.md

 1 0.1482036 0.1649616 0.04885993
 ```

-Note that the fractional error between the methods is over about 15% in terms of the enthalpy.
+Note that the fractional error between the methods is high, over about 15% in terms of the enthalpy.
 Section 4.2.4 discusses how to refine the fits by trimming the absorbance baselines.

 ### 4.2.4 Saving meltR.A outputs